Melbourne - Australia Restaurants

 New

 Due to our relatively small size the largest party we can accommodate is ten guests.
 It is recommended to call in advance as we have very limited seating for parties of this size.
 Please call 267-614-9635 for reservations.
+We also do private parties and catering.
 Although we are not licensed to serve spirits, we welcome you to BYOB!

 $$